damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 Is it customizable?
 Up to a point, yes: you take control over your projects, your groups, you give access to your contributors, you do **everything an user can possibly do**.
 But no, **you can't setup GitLab.com** at your will.
 To do that, you'll need **your own GitLab instance**.
 With it, you are in control of the entire administrative area, tools, disk space, defaults, etc.

-Currently, GitLab.com offers all the features GitLab EE does, except [Koding integration][koding], tools controlled by administractive access, and the features listed on the [table below](#gitlab-ee-only-main-features).
+Currently, GitLab.com offers all the features GitLab EE does, except [Koding integration][koding], tools controlled by administrative access, and the features listed on the [table below](#gitlab-ee-only-main-features).

 #### Why GitLab.com?
 {:.gitlab-purple #gitlab-com}

 Why not?
-[GitLab.com][com] is where you'll find community colaboration, open source projects, and enjoy all it's awesomeness for free!
+[GitLab.com][com] is where you'll find community collaboration, open source projects, and enjoy all it's awesomeness for free!

 #### When should I choose GitLab EE or CE?
 {:.gitlab-purple}